SourceDiver42/plyoung.github.io/pages/tbrpg/tbrpg-character.md

 - Health: The character Health (HP).
 When this reaches 0 the character is considered defeated/ dead.
 - Action Points: The attribute representing the character action points (AP).
 Action Points are used to determine what actions a character can perform during combat.
 Everything from movement to usage of a skill or an item will require a certain amount of AP to perform.
 Once all AP is used the character will not be able to perform more actions until AP is restored.
 AP is normally restored per turn.
+- Move Distance: Only when Combat Movement is set to Distance Based.
+The Attribute Definition representing the character's 'Normal' Combat Movement Distance allowed per turn.
+- Move Distance Max: Only when Combat Movement is set to Distance Based.
+The Attribute Definition representing the character's 'Max' Combat Movement Distance allowed per turn.

 Navigation
 ----------